tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

 The goal with this compiler is to write something very small that fits reasonably cleanly into micrograd as it already is---not to re-architect anything.

+We could write a compiler to a kind of bytecode.
+This would get rid of all of the function calls and repeated tree traversals and pointer chasing.
+It would probably be faster.
+But unfortunately we would still have an interpreter loop, and that interpreter would be written in Python---would have a lot of overhead.

-The end goal is to make a Python C extension that we can `import` and use in place of the interpreted version of micrograd.
+Instead, we will go further and compile that straight line code to C. The end goal is to make a Python C extension that we can `import` and use in place of the interpreted version of micrograd.

 The original version of this project compiled the `MLP` and `Layer` and `Neuron` classes directly into C, but that unfortunately is not very